Dave Rozema: Later years: 1983–1986

 Rozema came back from the injury in 1983 with an 8–3 record and 3.43 ERA in 105 innings pitched.
 In addition, he played on the 1984 Tigers team that won the World Series.
 During the regular season, he started 16 games, compiling a 7–6 record with a 3.74 ERA in 101 innings pitched, but did not appear in the post-season.

 On December 27, 1984, Rozema signed as a free agent with the Texas Rangers a contract for an estimated total of $500,000 to $600,000.
 He appeared in 34 games for the Rangers in 1985 (all but four in relief) and had a 4.19 ERA in 88 innings pitched.
 After compiling a 5.91 ERA at the start of the 1986 season, Rozema was released by the Rangers during the midseason.
 He then was signed as a free agent by the Chicago White Sox on May 20, 1986, but did not play for them.

 In a 10-season career, Rozema posted a 60–53 record with a 3.47 ERA in 248 pitching appearances (132 starts), striking out 448 batters while walking 258 in 1106 innings of work.

 Life after major league baseball

 In the early 1990s, Rozema pitched for the St. Petersburg Pelicans of the Senior Professional Baseball Association, and with the London Majors of the Intercounty Baseball League based in London, Ontario, Canada.

 On December 22, 1985, Rozema and his former teammate Kirk Gibson married sisters, JoAnn and Sandy Sklarski in a double ceremony at Grosse Pointe Memorial Church in Grosse Pointe Farms, Michigan.

 In 2003, Crain's Detroit Business reported that Rozema was working as a salesman for Disposal Management LLC of Bloomfield Hills, Michigan, selling the company's services to waste generators in the Detroit area.

+For several years, Rozema threw batting practice at Comerica Park in charity fundraising events for the Detroit Tigers Foundation.
+He would joke, "I've probably thrown more pitches in Comerica Park than anyone else."